-Good CCAT Score: 2025 Requirements by Job Level
+Good CAT Score: 2025 Requirements by Job Level

-Just received your CCAT test results and staring at a number like 28, 35, or 42?
-You're probably wondering: "Is this a good CCAT score?
+Just received your CAT test results and staring at a number like 28, 35, or 42?
+You're probably wondering: "Is this a good CAT score?
 Will it help or hurt my job prospects?"

-Understanding what makes a good CCAT score isn't just about knowing if you "passed" – it's about positioning yourself competitively in the job market.
-This comprehensive guide will decode every aspect of your cognitive aptitude test results, from raw scores to percentiles, and show you exactly what good CCAT scores employers are looking for.
+Understanding what makes a good CAT score isn't just about knowing if you "passed" – it's about positioning yourself competitively in the job market.
+This comprehensive guide will decode every aspect of your cognitive aptitude test results, from raw scores to percentiles, and show you exactly what good CAT scores employers are looking for.

-When you receive your CCAT test results, you'll see several key numbers that determine your competitive position:
+When you receive your CAT test results, you'll see several key numbers that determine your competitive position:

 Your Raw Score (0-50)